Equivalence and Symmetries for Linear Parabolic Equations and Applications Revisited: Symmetry classification of the general parabolic equation

 where $a$, $b$, $c$ and $u\in \mathbb{C}$.
 Indeed, any equation in the class with four- or six-dimensional symmetry algebra can be transformed to

 or to the free (with zero potential) Schr\"odinger equation

 by an equivalence transformation of the form

 where $Q$ is a complex-valued function.
 The symmetry algebra of \eqref{free-Schr-eq} is known as the Schr\"odinger algebra.
 The linear heat and Schr\"odinger equations have isomorphic symmetry algebras.
 That is why, the symmetry algebra of the heat equation is sometimes called the Schr\"odinger algebra.
-Results on the real line will also remain true for the multidimensional generalizations $iu_t=\Delta u$ of \eqref{complex-LPE}.
-For completeness, we give the standard basis of the Schr\"odinger algebra in $n$-dimension
+For a Schr\"odinger equation with a complex potential $V(x,t)=V_1(x,t)+iV_2(x,t)$ equivalence transformation is given by

 where